Defective Coloring on Classes of Perfect Graphs: Abstract

 \section{Abstract}

 In \DC\ we are given a graph $G$ and two integers $\C,\D$ and are asked if we can $\C$-color $G$ so that the maximum degree induced by any color class is at most $\D$.
 We show that this natural generalization of \textsc{Coloring} is much harder on several basic graph classes.
 In particular, we show that it is NP-hard on split graphs, even when one of the two parameters $\C,\D$ is set to the smallest possible fixed value that does not trivialize the problem ($\C=2$ or $\D=1$).
-Together with a simple treewidth-based DP algorithm this completely determines the complexity of the problem also on chordal graphs.
+We also give a simple treewidth-based DP algorithm which, together with the aforementioned hardness for split graphs, also completely determines the complexity of the problem on chordal graphs.

 We then consider the case of cographs and show that, somewhat surprisingly, \DC\ turns out to be one of the few natural problems which are NP-hard on this class.
 We complement this negative result by showing that \DC\ is in P for cographs if either $\C$ or $\D$ is fixed; that it is in P for trivially perfect graphs; and that it admits a sub-exponential time algorithm for cographs when both $\C$ and $\D$ are unbounded.